sanjirhabib/fox/readme.md

 # Fox Language
 Fox language.
 Transcompiles source into into human readable C.
-Generated code maintains your original format, comment and indention, lines are exactly the same in number as your original source.
+Generated code maintains your original format, comment and indention.
-With an embeded Fox-C interpreter.
+Generated code have exactly the same number of lines as original source.
-The compiler is bootstrapped.
+Builtin Fox & C interpreter.
+Compiler is bootstrapped.

 ## Features